coala/coala/docs/Developers/Development_Setup.rst

         $ cd working_dir # move into the dir where you want to create coala-venv
         $ python3 -m venv coala-venv
-        # This creates a isolated python environment called coala-venv
+        # This creates an isolated Python 3 environment called coala-venv
         # in your current directory.
         # To activate the environment type:
         $ source coala-venv/bin/activate